devisle/advanced-react-cli/README.md

 ## Project's Purpose

-We at DevIsle, felt that the community has been longing for a good, functional and intuitive CLI rather than always writing on the command line.
+We at DevIsle, felt that the community has been longing for a good, functional and intuitive CLI rather than always writing on the terminal command line.

-**Note**: We do not discourage or refrain the community from using the as is command line instructions.
-In fact, we highly recommend our users to read and understand the docs so you will know what to expect.
+**Note**: We do not discourage or refrain the community from using terminal commands instructions.
+In fact, we highly recommend our users to read and understand the docs so that you will know what to expect.
 This CLI is merely an alternative!

 ## Credits

-This CLI uses some of the best GitHub repos' commands under the hood, to execute it's functionality.
-We would like to credit the following GitHub repos making this CLI possible
+This CLI uses some of the best GitHub repos' terminal commands under the hood, to execute it's functionality.
+We would like to credit the following GitHub repos making this CLI possible:

 - [Facebook - Create React App](https://github.com/facebook/create-react-app)
 - [Facebook - Prop Types](https://github.com/facebook/prop-types)